radiantlogic-v8/documentation-new/documentation/cfs/02-getting-started.md

 >[!note] Contact support@radiantlogic.com for access information.

+Once you get access to the site, you will find a folder name "installers" that contains all the executable and their relative msi files.
+Ensure you run the .exe files directly from this folder, as each executable has dependencies on its corresponding .msi file and on ExeRunner.exe.
+Running them from another location may break these dependencies and result in installation failures.

 ## FID LDAPs Certificate

 Installing the FID Certificate on the CFS Server allows CFS to communicate with the FID over an SSL connection.
 CFS requires an SSL connection.